Vanshika3003/blaz_march_22/reactapps/readme.md

     - WHAT HAS HAPPENED IS SET BY ACTION
 - reducer
     - When the output action is generated with output data, the reducer will listen to the action and will update data in store
+    - This is also a PURE JavaScript Function
     - Reducer is configured at the global level of the application so that each action dispatched from each view can be monitored
     - HOW ITS HAS HAPPENED IS SET BY REDUCER
     - technically